-Below is a summary of the main covenants relating to the borrowings of the operating sub-holding companies outstanding at period end.
+Below is a summary of the main covenants relating to the borrowings of the operating sub-holding companies outstanding at the end of first semester 2015.

 Espresso Group

 The Convertible Bond 2014/2019 and related interest payments are not backed by specific guarantees nor are there any covenants or clauses that could trigger early repayment.